||Check out the NESA Chess Blog!|

 This course will cover the basic rules and skills of chess: how the pieces move, how to record games and positions, the relative values of the pieces, popular tactics (including forks, pins, skewers, discovered attacks) and fundamental strategy, and some frequently seen opening and endgame positions.
 Kids will get to play each other to test out what they have learned.
 There are additional opportunities for private tutoring.

-This is NESA's second chess tournament in cooperation with APCS!
+NESA Chess Tournaments are run in cooperation with AP Chinese School of Sharon.
 Please bring boards, sets, and ESPECIALLY CLOCKS if you have them.
 All of these will be provided at the site for those who do not have them.

 Two sections will be arranged (given enough players), one USCF-rated, one unrated.
 Both sections are open to players of all ages, Adult & Scholastic.
 For the rated section, players must have:

-First, second and third prizes will be awarded to the top three winners in each section.
+First, second, and third prizes will be awarded to the top three winners in each section if there are a sufficient number of players to allow them.
+The usual minimum is six, with seven or more preferred.

-All players may stay after for NESA Parent's Night Out, 6-10 PM, at a 50% discount off the regular price ($25 for one child, $50 for a family of more than one child up to 4, with $10 for each additional child).
+All kids in a Saturday tournament may stay that evening for Weekend Warrior, held every Saturday 6-10 PM, at a 50% discount off the regular price ($25 for one child, $50 for a family of more than one child up to 4, with $10 for every additional child and $10 for every half-hour after 10:30 PM).

 Dr. Nicholas Sterling a Ph.D. in ancient Greek & Roman civilization from Brown University, is a lecturer of Greek and Roman literature at University of Rhode Island and has been an after-school instructor of chess at Kennedy-Longfellow School in Cambridge, and Math Mania and Stock Market Game with Newton Community Education.
 Dr. Sterling provides one-on-one chess tutoring and is a Tournament Director at the Waltham Chess Club.